happycodefriends/code-invaders/tutorial/Procedural-Invaders.md

 ```

 Here we invoke the [`querySelector()`] method on the `document` object.
-The call returns a [HTMLCanvasElement] object, that is inherently linked to the
+The call returns an [`HTMLCanvasElement`] object, that is inherently linked to the
 `<canvas>` element on the page.
 We specify this by passing a CSS [selector] as
 the first argument, which tells the method which exact HTML element we wish to retrieve.

-The `canvas#CodeInvaders` selector tells the browser:
+The `canvas#CodeInvaders` selector basically tells the browser:
 > give me the first `<canvas>` element on the current page, that has an `id`
 > attribute set to `"CodeInvaders"`.